dneale/teamcity-buildlight/README.md

 building.
 The light will blink blue if any monitored configuration is building.
 If any monitored configuration with
 canTurnRed: true has failed and nothing is building, the light will blink red.

+A development roadmap is located on our [teamcity-buildlight Trello board](https://trello.com/b/UlUeTCM2/teamcity-buildlight)

 ##Configuration
 Open config.json and setup for your environment.
 You will need TeamCity's build configuration id for each configuration you want to monitor.
 You can obtain the build configuration id on the general settings tab of TeamCity's configuration